 Dave is a native to Salt Lake City.
 He earned a Bachelor’s degree in Criminal Justice & Sociology from Southern Utah University and a Master’s degree in Higher Education from the University of Nevada, Las Vegas.
 In his free time Dave enjoys hiking, mountain biking, going to movies, reading novels, going to sporting events, and going out for sushi.

-JoJo Beyene; Health Promotion and Education, Communications Sciences Disorders, and Nutrition Minor Advisor
+JoJo Beyene, Health Promotion and Education, Communications Sciences Disorders, and Nutrition Minor, Senior Academic Advisor

 Yordanos (JOJO) Beyene joined the College of Health staff in July 2015 as a Bridge Advisor.
 She is a native of Ethiopia.
 After immigrating to the United States her family settled in Logan, Utah.
 She attended Utah State University for her undergraduate degree and University of Utah for her Master’s degree.
 Prior to working as an academic advisor She has worked with Utah State University, University of Utah, UN Women of Utah, and United Nations Higher Commission for Refugees, and other prominent organizations in the Utah business community. she enjoys spending time with family and friends, watching movies, traveling and listening to Gospel music.